nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Module/dependency info and management

-More information, and easier ways to gather information about modules they depend on.
+* Information and easy ways to gather information about modules they depend on.

 ## Ways to fund their work
 * Channels through which they can fund their work